Set yourself apart and get more from your Delta experience. Join the Honors program. It’s challenging. It’s rewarding. And, it’s free to apply.

 When you’re an active Honors member, you can qualify for priority registration.
 It gives you the option to register for classes before other Delta students.
 With the best selection of classes, you’ll have the perfect class schedule.

-- Tuition, fees, and required books for two years
+- Tuition, fees, and required books for two consecutive years

 - The $100 application fee to join PHI THETA KAPPA (PTK -- the international honor society for two-year colleges offers many transfer scholarships to universities around the country)